0x7df/0x7df.github.io/content/solutions-to-some-problems-in-a-short-course-in-cloud-physics-by-rogers-and-yau.md

 $$ M_{\mathrm{eff}} = (0.7557 \times 28.016) + (0.2315 \times
 32.000) + (0.0128 \times 39.944) $$

-CHAPTER 3 - Parcel Buoyancy and Atmospheric Stability
+CHAPTER 3 - Parcel buoyancy and atmospheric stability
 -----------------------------------------------------

 *Two model atmospheres often used in theoretical work are the